 The Most Valuable Thing I Ever Gave Away By D.I.
 Jolly

 The soft voice caused the boy to look up sharply.
 He’d been so lost thinking about nothing, that he might as well have been asleep.
 But he wouldn’t dare do something like that.
-A look of surprise gently drifted across his face as he looked up at the man standing in the doorway.
+A look of surprise gently drifted across his face as he saw the man standing in the doorway.

 “Hello, Mr Jones.”

-The older man smiled sadly and turned his attention to the woman lying in the bed.
+The older man smiled sadly and turned his attention to the woman lying in bed.

 “How is she doing?”

-“The doctors say it’ll be any day now, and that they’ve done what they can to make sure she’s comfortable.”
+“The uummm… doctors say it’ll be any day now, and that they’ve done what they can do to, make her comfortable.”

 Mr Jones looked back at the boy, still not daring to enter the room.